Commonly Asked Questions

 Why Voting on Judges is Important

 Judges make decisions that impact our lives daily, from interpreting laws to resolving disputes.
-Your vote helps ensure the judiciary remains fair, impartial, and accountable.
+Your vote helps ensure the judiciary remains fair, impartial, independent, and accountable.

 03